ccp84/dinogames_react/README.md

 * It could allow staff members to post detailed social event invitations
 * It could allow registered members to list the games they would like to be available to play at social events

-Using MoSCoW prioritisation these functions have been prioritised as 'must have', 'should have', 'could have' and have been turned into user stories to create the [project board](https://github.com/users/ccp84/projects/5/views/1?reload=true).
+Using MoSCoW prioritisation these functions have been prioritised as 'must have', 'should have', 'could have' and have been turned into user stories to create the [project board](https://github.com/users/ccp84/projects/5/views/1).

+Estimated story points have been added to each User Story and Task as [Xsp] to aid time considerations in each sprint.

 Any remaining features outside of this project's timeframe will be moved to 'won't have', and in production would become part of the next release or future features.

 ## Initial Wireframes